 If asbestos exposure is combined with cigarette smoking, an individual’s risk for developing lung cancer increases dramatically.
 Lung cancer occurs fifty to one hundred times more frequently in individuals exposed to asbestos who smoke than in the non-smoking, non-exposed population1.
 The likelihood of contracting lung cancer is dose-dependent; every exposure to these deadly substances increases your disease potential.

-Smoking alone is a major cause of lung cancer mortality in the United States, with new studies revealing that 60% of smokers' deaths are caused by the tobacco they use every day2.
-Now knowing that asbestos exposure combined with cigarette smoking is dangerous to your heath, you might be thinking it is time to quit, especially if you have been exposed to asbestos in your lifetime.
+Smoking alone is a major cause of lung cancer mortality in the United States, with new studies revealing that 60% of smokers’ deaths are caused by the tobacco they use every day2.
+Now knowing that asbestos exposure combined with cigarette smoking is dangerous to your health, you might be thinking it is time to quit, especially if you have been exposed to asbestos in your lifetime.
 Smokers who quit smoking by the age of 50 can cut the risk of death in the next fifteen years by half!